nirvana369/files-tree/README.md

 dfx deploy --network ic --argument '(vec{principal "ncgt3-jaaaa-aaaao-aikpq-cai"}, vec {principal "i65j6-ciaaa-aaaao-aikqa-cai"})'
 ```
 When you deploy with argument, this params use when deploy storage canister, params is 2 principal arrays, the 1st params is admin list, 2nd is storage list.
+(you can replace by your registry canister ids & storage canister ids)

 Or you can pass 2 empty arrays, then add admin or storage later by call funtions supported in registry canister, after you call function to add admin/storage,
 registry canister will notify all storages to update admin/storage list :